johnnynienstedt/4S_Pitching/README.md

 # Slot+
 The deceptive effects of the pitcher's arm slot and release point.

-This is currently in development.
-Inspired by Max Bay's Dynamic Dead Zone, I am attempting to expand that work by quantifying the run value of pitches based solely on their movement relative to other pitches released out of the same slot - not raw movement.
-I have also incorporated a small slot rarity factor to account for pitchers who may create deception purely via a unique arm slot.
+Inspired by Max Bay's Dynamic Dead Zone, this model quantifies the run value of pitches based solely on their movement relative to other pitches released out of the same slot - not raw movement.
+This model is trained on the residuals of the Shape+ model.

-At this time, Slot+ holds no predictive value over raw SIERA, but does provide value on the residuals from Shape+ and Spot+.
-Unfortunately, that predictiveness is in the wrong direction, implying my model is valuing negative traits.
-I am quite confused.

 # Sequence+
 The pitcher's ability to mix and match different pitch types and locations in proper sequence.

-TBD.
-Potentially some sort of Pitch 1 -> Pitch 2 matrix of run values.
+In the early stages of development.
+Thus far I have quantified the value of release point variance, which is significant on the pitch-type level (more tightly grouped is better).
+I plan to expand this with analogs of Driveline's Mix+/Match+ repertoire statistics.

 # Results
-The following are same-season R-squared values for other public models and for 4S+ (min.
+The following are same-season and next season R-squared values for other public models and for 4S+ (min.
 1000 pitches, roughly 1/3 full season).

-K%:
-- Stuff+ - 0.39
-- botStf - 0.49
-- Shape+ - 0.35

-BB%:
-- Location+ - 0.57
-- botCmd    - 0.48
-- Spot+     - 0.53

 SIERA:
-- Pitching+ - 0.46
+- Stuff+ - 0.46 / 0.25
-- botOvr    - 0.43
+- botStf - 0.43 / 0.29
+- 4S+    - 0.44 / 0.28

+ERA:
+- Stuff+ - 0.11 / 0.11
+- botStf - 0.16 / 0.06
-- 4S+       - 0.41
+- 4S+    - 0.18 / 0.07

 Of course, 4S+ is really just 3S+ at this point.
-And one of the three is backwards.

 The current weights for 3S+ are:
-- 64.5% Shape+
+- 68% Shape+
-- 21.5% Spot+
+- 26% Spot+
-- 14% Slot+
+- 6% Slot+

 # Insights
-My model has Clay Holmes as the best per-inning pitcher in baseball, and Ty Blach as the worst.
-It expects Sonny Gray to regress the most from 2024, and Dakota Hudson to improve the most (granted, that's mostly because he had a 5.72 SIERA - a more resonable answer is Chase Anderson).
+4S+ has Michael Kopech as the best per-inning pitcher in baseball, and Johnny Cueto as the worst.
+It expects Alex Diaz to improve the most from 2024, and Dylan Lee to regress the most.